sauravraghuvanshi/azure-docs-powershell/Az/Az.Resources/Update-AzTag.md

              key3     value3
 ```

-This command Deletes the set of tags on the subscription with "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".
+This command Deletes the set of tags on the subscription with {subId}.

 ## PARAMETERS